mikebaldi/Idle-Champions/SharedFunctions/README.md

 Contains expanded functions for handling or updating GUI elements.
 If this file is included, a script may access these functions through **GUIFunctions.[FunctionName]\(\)**

+`LV_Scope` is used whenever a listview is updated in order to ensure the correct listview gets updated.

 > IC_KeyHelper_Class.ahk

 IC_KeyHelper_Class helps convert keystrokes to a virtual key code which is used in SendMessage and PostMessage commands.
 It allows for expanded  compatability for international keyboards and more control than standard Send and SendInput ahk commands.